vdrvar/bitcoin_fraud_detection/README.md

 ./data_preprocessing
 ```

-This will generate filtered datasets in the ´data/filtered/´ directory.
+This will generate filtered datasets in the `data/filtered/` and `data/unfiltered/` directory.